guardian/gudocs/README.md

 To see what each start/restart command does look at the `docs` and `docsfetch` entries in the `supervisor.conf` file in the root of the server.

+To check error logs for a process run `supervisorctl tail -5000 procname stderr` replacing the process name as appropriate.

 Note: if testing anything from a branch, make sure to `git checkout main` when you're done.

 More details on deploying to the [Visuals Server here](https://docs.google.com/document/d/1VUX-F-pAX1V-QXBtx8_U0ECEMtjdhcgmiBAgOXtmGHM/edit?ts=5e9d94b3#heading=h.d93zsvyk19tx)